 I work at the Space Sciences Laboratory (a.k.a.
 SSL) of the University of California at Berkeley.
-My current curriculum vitae outlines my professional background; this page is more human.
+My Google scholar page links to many of my publications, and my current curriculum vitae outlines my professional background; this page is more human.
 When I first arrived at SSL, I worked on the Solar MURI project, which aimed to predict CMEs and their effects on the near-Earth space environment.
 While the MURI project has concluded, I still focus on Space Weather.

 In Feb.
 2002, I earned my Ph.D. after working with MSU's Solar Physics Group.
 My thesis advisor, Professor Dana Longcope, and I studied the topological properties of solar magnetic field configurations.
 My Ph.D. thesis dealt with the flux of magnetic helicity in the quiet sun.